Exploring Part-Informed Visual-Language Learning for Person Re-Identification: Introduction

-An obstacle to answering this question lies in the ambiguous boundaries between different human body parts, which hampers the identification of visual features with the same part semantics.
-This problem, however, has largely been solved by state-of-the-art human parsing models \cite{li2020self, ye2022invpt}.
-With human parsing, each pixel in a person image can be easily transformed to a specific semantic category, \textit{e.g.,} head, face, shoes.
-This enables us to generate high-quality text prompts based on local parsing semantics and perform fine-grained text-image alignment.

-When ReID models are able to learn fine-grained semantics with parsing-enabled natural language supervision, however, a \textit{supervision conflict} problem arises.
-That is, human parsing only distinguishes \textit{identity-agnostic} body part semantics, while ReID requires us to learn \textit{identity-specific} discriminative cues \cite{wang2020towards}.
-Such conflict will pull features of the same body parts into corresponding clusters, whereas suppressing the feature diversity and confusing the decision boundary of identity recognition.

-In this paper, we address the above problems by introducing a \textbf{P}art-\textbf{I}nformed \textbf{V}ision-\textbf{L}anguage learning framework, named $\pi$-VL, for general person ReID tasks.
-Unlike existing works that apply parsing maps for background clutter elimination \cite{song2018mask} or body alignment \cite{dou2022human}, we propose to construct part-informed text prompts via human parsing, and perform per-pixel image-text alignment to enhance RGB-based ReID.
-To alleviate the \textit{supervision conflict} problem, we combine both identity and parsing text tokens for prompt tuning, leading to more discriminative part descriptions.
-Furthermore, considering the hierarchical feature extraction nature of visual backbones, we propose a light-weight auxiliary head to fuse multi-stage visual features for semantic enhancement.
-It is worth noting that $\pi$-VL is a plug-and-play and loss function-based solution, it is highly compatible with existing RGB-based ReID models.

-Experimental results on both CNN and ViT-based backbones suggest that $\pi$-VL has the potential to be used as a universal front-end capable of handling various application scenarios.
-It sets new state-of-the-art \textit{i.e.}, \textbf{90.3\%} Rank-1 and \textbf{76.5\%} mAP, on the MSMT17 benchmark, and shows consistent improvements over mainstream ReID databases.

-Our main contributions are summarized as follows: \begin{itemize} \item We propose a part-informed vision-language learning framework, named $\pi$-VL, for RGB-based person ReID.
-To the best of our knowledge, this is one of the first attempts to introduce fine-grained visual-language learning for ReID tasks.
+In this paper, we address the above problems by introducing a \textbf{P}art-\textbf{I}nformed \textbf{V}isual-\textbf{L}anguage learning framework, termed $\pi$-VL, for person ReID tasks.
+Unlike existing works that apply parsing maps for background elimination or body alignment, we propose to construct pixel-level text prompts via human parsing, and perform per-pixel image-text alignment to enhance visual features.
+To alleviate the \textit{supervision conflict} problem, we combine both global-level identity labels and pixel-level parsing semantics for contrastive prompt tuning, leading to more discriminative part text embeddings.
+Furthermore, considering the hierarchical nature of visual backbones \cite{he2016deep}, we propose a light-weight auxiliary head to fuse multi-stage visual features and design a parsing confidence weighted alignment loss for robust semantic enhancement.
+It is worth noting that our $\pi$-VL is a plug-and-play and loss function-based solution, it is highly compatible with existing ReID models.
+Experimental results on both CNN and ViT-based backbones suggest that $\pi$-VL has the potential to be used as a universal front-end capable of handling various model architectures.
+It achieves highly competitive results, \textit{i.e.}, \textbf{91.0\%} Rank-1 and \textbf{76.9\%} mAP, on the MSMT17 benchmark, and shows consistent improvements over mainstream person ReID databases.
+Our contributions are summarized as follows: \begin{itemize} \item We propose a part-informed visual-language learning framework, named $\pi$-VL, for person ReID.
+To our best knowledge, this is one of the first attempts to introduce fine-grained visual-language learning for ReID tasks.